CloudLabs-MOC/GitHub-Copilot-Hackathon/Scenario/Hackathon/Getting-started.md

-# Getting Started with Your Microsoft Copilot Hackathon Workshop
+# Getting Started with Your GitHub Copilot Hackathon Workshop

-Welcome to your Microsoft Copilot Hackathon Workshop!
+Welcome to your GitHub Copilot Hackathon Workshop!
 We've prepared a seamless environment for you to explore and learn about Microsoft Copilot services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment